iJCLEE/BloodyHash/README.md

 ![image](https://github.com/iJCLEE/BloodyHash/assets/61095429/2971d266-de76-404e-be62-a31d39762c21)
 4./> Generated hash codes can be easily copied by either:
 - Double-clicking anywhere inside the box.
-- Clicking once and pressing Ctrl + A followed by Ctrl + C.
+- Clicking once and pressing "Ctrl + A" followed by "Ctrl + C".
 - You can generate another file's hash code by simply clicking the "TRY ANOTHER BLOOD?" button.

 _____________________________________________________________________________________________________________________________